dmijatovic/go-oauth2-api/README.md

 - password: module resposible for hashing the passwords. bcrypt is used.
 - pgdb: module responsible for postgres database connection and models
 - postgres: folder for Postgres Docker container definitions
+- response: defines api response structure
 - routes module: container routes and calls appropriate method in models
 - token: module for signing and verifying JWT.
+- utils: utility functions.
+Currently only one for extracting env variables.
 - views: static index.html page for root of the api

 ## Dependencies